Al-ttaeeA/WizardOfCardonia/README.md

 - Turn based battle system that needs to be strategically played, plan the cards you will play beforehand to not mess up!
 - Many enemies each with unique abilities that may grant them a special attack, a heal, or even a complete buff to their damage and block!
 - Many items that give u battle buffs, and Artifacts that grant permanent buffs, to assist you against harder enemies!
+- Elaborate savegame feature that allows you to save upto 5 games at once, and you can load any one of them at anytime!

 ___________________________________________________________________________________________________________________________________________________________________

 ## Changelog

+### Official Release v1.0.0
+- Added savegame features to save progress and load it back back after youre done
+- Balanced the game heavily changing many game mechanics along the way
+- Final bug fixes

 ### Early Access v0.3.3-alpha
 - Added actual progression with story and bosses